 If you’re planning to visit Epcot with younger kids, be sure to keep these tips handy for your next trip to Disney World.

 - Bring a stroller since there is SO much walking around Epcot.
 (The World Showcase is bigger than it looks!)
 We love this compact travel stroller for one kiddo and this double travel stroller for two.
 We also recommend a stroller rain cover any time we’re in Disney just in case.

 - Take advantage of the Epcot Baby Care Center for diaper changes and feedings.
 It’s located in the Odessey Center between the World Showcase and Test Track.

 - Take advantage of the kiosks throughout for quick snacks on-the-go.
 They’re especially great during special events like the Food & Wine festival.

 - Epcot is great with park hoppers since it opens late and has great dining options.
 (Especially since those littles are early risers!)
 We love to pair it with Animal Kingdom and an afternoon break.

 - Naps at Epcot are THE BEST for parents to grab a fun drink and take a little break.
 Enjoy the downtime at this slower paced park!

-- Weekdays (Monday- Thursday) are the best days to visit Epcot as it tends to be popular with locals on the weekends.
-(Especially during festivals!)
+- Weekdays (especially Tuesday-Thursday) are typically the best days to visit Epcot as it tends to be popular with locals on the weekends.

 - Don’t forget that toddlers under 3 enter Epcot (and all Disney parks) for FREE!